 4. Give Them Space to Rest Their Feet

 It is important that your rabbits have a place to rest their feet.
-Imagine if you were standing on wire all of the time.
+Imagine if you were standing on the wire all of the time.

 Eventually, your feet would hurt really badly.

 Well, rabbits are the same way.
-They get actual sores on their feet from standing on wire for too long.
+They get actual sores on their feet from standing on the wire for too long.
 You don’t want this.
-Not only is uncomfortable for them, but it is also cruel.
+Not only is it uncomfortable for them, but it is also cruel.

 Remember, animals being raised for meat need and deserve a healthy life.
-Not only does it provide better nutrition for your family but it also the right thing to do.
+Not only does it provide better nutrition for your family but it is also the right thing to do.

-So keep that in mind before raising any animal for meat.
+Keep that in mind before raising any animal for meat.
 In order to prevent a rabbit from getting sores on its feet, you need to place a piece of wood for them to rest their paws on.

-This is also a good thing for them to chew on as well because a rabbit’s teeth can literally grow so long that they’ll grow through its head.
+This is also a good thing for them to chew on as well because a rabbit’s teeth can grow so long that they’ll grow through its head.
 Crazy, right?

 So keep these things in mind when considering the care of your meat rabbits.